gerardet46/dmenukey/README.md

 ====================
 ## Usage
-dmenu is an efficient dynamic menu for X. However, for little scripts such as a power menu or music menu it would be usefull if do the following (for the power menu script):
+dmenu is an efficient dynamic menu for X. However, for little scripts such as a power menu or music menu it would be usefull to do the following (for the power menu script):
 ```
 press p to poweroff
 press r to reboot